Amymone: Encounter with Poseidon

 Amymone is the subject of multiple, sometimes conflicting myths.
 She is most well-known for her involvement with Poseidon.
 In one common telling, Poseidon dried up all the springs around Argos due to Inachus, the first king of Argos, making a sacrifice to Hera and claiming the lands belonged to her instead of Poseidon, whose cult preceded hers in the region.
 One day, Amymone was sent out to fetch water.
 On her trip, she spotted a stag and shot an arrow at it.
 However, she missed and accidentally struck a satyr who began to pursue her.
 Seeing this, Poseidon intervened and took her for himself; afterwards the god revealed the springs of Lerna to her, a cult site of great antiquity near the shores of the Argolid.

 Marble torso of Amymone from a larger group that would have included Poseidon.
 2nd-century BC, Archaeological Museum of Delos, Greece.

 In another version of the myth, Amymone fell asleep when she was out to fetch water and was attacked by a satyr.
 Poseidon then intervened and scared the satyr away by throwing his trident, and lodged it in a rock.
 Poseidon questioned why she was there, and after hearing the reason— to fetch water— he had Amymone remove his trident from the rock, where a spring then gushed forth.
 This fountain, river, or spring created by and named after Amymone is mentioned by multiple ancient authors including Pliny, Ovid, and Apollodorus.
 They claim the spring is near to the lake of Lerna where the hydra lived.
 However, authors such as Pausanias claim that the hydra instead lived in the river Amymone.

-After Poseidon took Amymone, she gave birth to Naupilus, a renowned seafarer and navigator who gave his name to the port city of Nafplio (Nauplia).
+After Poseidon saved her, he had sex with her.
+She gave birth to Naupilus, a renowned seafarer and navigator who gave his name to the port city of Nafplio (Nauplia).

 Aeschylus wrote a now lost satyr play called Amymone about the seduction of Amymone by Poseidon, which followed the trilogy that included The Suppliants.